novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 ![enter image description here](http://img.pyplan.org/UI_sele_obje_op2.png)

-If you were the one that created the model this second option will appear useful for you.
+**Hint:** If you were the one that created the model this second option will appear useful for you.
 ## I/O
 Interfaces can have inputs as well as outputs widgets.